-Part 26 prescribes rules for airworthiness requirements which are additional to airworthiness requirements prescribed in any other Part, for a New Zealand registered aircraft.
+The rules set out in Part 26 are additional to airworthiness requirements prescribed in any other Part.

 This document is the current consolidated version of Part 26 produced by the Civil Aviation Authority, and serves as a reference only.
-It is compiled from the official ordinary rules that have been signed into law by the Minister of Transport.
-Copies of the official rule and amendments as signed by the Minister of Transport may be obtained from the Civil Aviation Authority or may be downloaded from the official web site at: www.caa.govt.nz
+It is compiled from the rules that have been signed into law by the Minister of Transport.
+Copies of the rules as signed by the Minister of Transport may be obtained from the Civil Aviation Authority or may be downloaded from the official web site at: www.caa.govt.nz